 2. 25 hours Karma Yoga (this is deep Seva or service to those otherwise not able to afford yoga: women's shelters, homeless, those in recovery, etc.)

 3. Required Reading (details given with each individual module registration)

 - If I have taken a few of these courses in the past already can those count?

-If you have taken these courses through the Asheville Yoga Center, yes, you will receive credit - please list which module and the year taken on your application, that is all that is necessary.
-If you have taken similar courses somewhere else, you will need to submit details (date, exact hours, instructor, location) to be considered for eligible credit.
-Please submit through email only at aycnow@gmail.
+Asheville Yoga Center does not allow any transfer credits from another school, sorry.
+If you have taken these courses through the Asheville Yoga Center in the past, then you will receive credit - please list which module and the year taken on your application, that is all that is necessary.

 To begin initial registration for the 500-hour YA Advanced Studies Teacher Training Certification, a $50 fee along with an online application are required.
 This can be done at anytime during the program.
 It’s the beginning of our tracking system in the Asheville Yoga Center 500-hour student database.